Herman Kahn

 Herman Kahn (February 15, 1922 – July 7, 1983) was an American physicist and a founding member of the Hudson Institute, regarded as one of the preeminent futurists of the latter part of the twentieth century.
 He originally came to prominence as a military strategist and systems theorist while employed at the RAND Corporation.
-He became known for analyzing the likely consequences of nuclear war and recommending ways to improve survivability during the Cold War.
-Kahn posited the idea of a "winnable" nuclear exchange in his 1960 book On Thermonuclear War for which he is cited as one of the historical inspirations for the title character of Stanley Kubrick's classic black comedy film satire Dr. Strangelove.
+He analyzed the likely consequences of nuclear war and recommended ways to improve survivability during the Cold War.
+Kahn posited the idea of a "winnable" nuclear exchange in his 1960 book On Thermonuclear War, for which he was one of the historical inspirations for the title character of Stanley Kubrick's classic black comedy film satire Dr. Strangelove.
 In his commentary for Fail Safe, director Sidney Lumet remarked that the Professor Groeteschele character is also based on Herman Kahn.

 Kahn's theories contributed to the development of the nuclear strategy of the United States.

-Background

-Kahn was born in Bayonne, New Jersey, the son of Yetta (née Koslowsky) and Abraham Kahn, a tailor.
-His parents were Jewish immigrants from Eastern Europe.
-He was raised in the Bronx, then in Los Angeles following his parents' divorce.
-Raised Jewish, he later became an atheist.
-Kahn graduated from Fairfax High School in 1940 and served in the United States Army during the Burma campaign in World War II in a non-combat capacity as a telephone lineman.
-He received a Bachelor of Science at UCLA and briefly attended CalTech to pursue a doctorate before dropping out with a Master of Science due to financial constraints.
-He joined the RAND Corporation as a mathematician after being recruited by fellow physicist Samuel Cohen.